YoshiyukiKono/CarND/project-3/writeup.md

 To train my model I used the provided training data with augmenting it.

 Here is the ways that I augmented data:
-* Flipping the image and measurement
+* Flipping the image and steering angle
-* Using right and left images by multiple cameras
+* Using right and left images by multiple cameras and adjusted steering angle

 I put 20 % of the data into a test set.
 I randomly shuffled the data set and put 20% of the data into a validation set using Keras parameter during epochs.

 Each number of data set is below:
-* 20569 samples, validate on 5143 samples
+* 20569 samples for training (validate on 5143 samples)
-* 6432 for test
+* 6432 samples for test

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 I utilized Keras's EearlyStopping callback to stop the training.

 With my model and training data, the ideal number of epochs was 2 as shown below.

+* Epoch 1 loss: 0.0194 - val_loss: 0.0141
+* Epoch 2 loss: 0.0146 - val_loss: 0.0127
+* Epoch 3 loss: 0.0135 - val_loss: 0.0129

 ![](./images/graph.png)